Newmarket railway station (Suffolk): History

-Following the Railways Act 1921 Newmarket station was operated by the London and North Eastern Railway from 1 January 1923.
-After nationalisation in 1948 the station was operated by the Eastern Region of British Railways from 1 January 1948.
+Following the Railways Act 1921, Newmarket station was operated by the London and North Eastern Railway from 1 January 1923.
+After nationalisation in 1948, the station was operated by the Eastern Region of British Railways from 1 January 1948.
 British Railways demolished the buildings on the up platform and a number on the down side in September 1965.
+The site is now occupied by housing, on Armstrong Close.

-Although general goods traffic ceased in 1969 there was a grain terminal operated by the firm Dower Wood located north east of the station that received traffic until summer 1991.
-The station buildings at the "New Station" were sold, and the current station uses the east end of the down platform and is equipped with basic passenger shelters.
+Although general goods traffic ceased in 1969, there was a grain terminal, operated by the firm Dower Wood, located north-east of the station that received traffic until summer 1991.
+The station buildings (Note: The station buildings were located at: .) were sold and the current station uses the east end of the down platform.

-Further line rationalisation took place in 1978 when on 1 October tokenless block working was introduced between Newmarket and Dullingham stations.
-Five years later in May 1983 the line between Dullingham and Coldham Lane Junction was singled leaving a 1 mi passing loop at Dullingham.
-In April 1994, Railtrack became responsible for the maintenance of the infrastructure.
-Railtrack was succeeded by Network Rail in 2002.
+Further line rationalisation took place in 1978, when tokenless block working was introduced between Newmarket and Dullingham stations on 1 October.
+Five years later, in May 1983, the line between Dullingham and Coldham Lane Junction was singled leaving a 1 mi passing loop at Dullingham.